dfandrich/testclutch/README.md

 `tcanalysissum`.
 Another program `tcanalyzepr` is also available to download test results relating to a GitHub PR to summarize the run tests and indicate which failing tests have recently been flaky.

+### Sample Update Script

+The file `examples/daily-update` is an example that you can use to create a custom periodic update script for your own use case.
+It can be installed as a cron job to generate up-to-date test reports.

 ## Programs